All comparisonsPassword Managers

 Passbolt

-Proton Pass fails first because it cannot be deployed inside a self hosted server controlled by the user.
+Proton Pass fails first because it breaks when the password manager cannot be deployed inside a self-hosted server environment controlled by you.

 Verdict